 Welcome to PeakofSerenity’s Brewmaster Monk Azerite Guide.
 This guide is intended to both introduce the basics of Azerite Traits and explain the value of the various traits available to Brewmaster Monks.
 Navigate quickly to the section you need using the sidebar on the right.

-This guide has been updated for Patch 8.0.1 (Build 27356, August 14th) and is regularly updated when discussion, theorycrafting, or testing yields new information.
+This guide has been updated for Patch 8.1 (as of December 8th) and is regularly updated when discussion, theorycrafting, or testing yields new information.

 What Are Azerite Traits?

 Azerite Traits are effects attached to certain pieces of gear in Battle for Azeroth content in place of secondary stats.
 They fill a very similar role to that of Legion‘s Artifact Traits or tier bonuses from prior expansions: small effects that interact to provide a large impact.
 You can find these traits on gear in the Head, Shoulder, and Chest slots.
-Each drops with a predefined set of 3 or 4 rows of traits, with more rows typically found on items from Mythic dungeons and Normal/Heroic/Mythic raids.
+Each drops with a predefined set of 3 or 4 rows of traits, with more rows found on items from Mythic dungeons, Emissaries, and all difficulties of raids.

-When you have fully unlocked your Azerite pieces, you will have access to three traits on each row.
-You can have multiples, and multiple copies of each trait will stack (with some notable exceptions).
-However, unlike the Netherlight Crucible’s random effect on which traits are available, which allowed for some silly setups with 3 extra ranks on ideal traits in a perfect setup, Azerite pieces have fixed traits and thus have a more reasonable ceiling.
+You can have multiple copies of each trait, and multiple copies will stack (with some notable exceptions).
+However, unlike the Netherlight Crucible’s random effect on which traits are available, which allowed for some silly setups with 3 extra ranks on ideal traits in a perfect setup, Azerite pieces have fixed traits.
 That said: these traits do scale with item level, so there isn’t a “Best-in-Slot” list so much as a “Traits to Look For” list.
 You may get a piece that has “bad” traits, but which is better due to item level.

-Row 3: There are no DPS traits on Row 3.
+Defensive Row: There are no DPS traits on this row

 Our rating scale is: